wponrails/wp-connector/README.md

 ```

-Installing the routes for the webhook endpoint (in `config/routes.rb` of your Rails app):
+Create the routes for the webhook endpoint (in `config/routes.rb` of your Rails app):

 ```ruby
 # wp-connector endpoints